 Because of the high risk of injury in an accident, New York State no-fault benefits are not offered to motorcyclists.
 This means your options for treatment are much more limited.
 You should hope that you have good medical insurance on your own and if you don’t, you’re going to have an even harder time finding doctors to treat the injuries that you’re dealing with.

 Who is Responsible for a Motorcycle Injury or Death?

-In New York State, the person who was driving or operating the other vehicle is responsible, as well as the registered and titled owners who are vicariously liable.
-That means they are responsible for whatever accidents occur when they allow another person to drive their car.
-I advise clients as a Buffalo Motorcycle Accident Lawyer that if the driver happens to be during their employment on duty working for their company, the employer may also be held responsible for the actions of that employee while they are working.
+In New York State, the person who was driving or operating the other vehicle is responsible, as well as the owners who are vicariously liable.
+This means they are responsible for whatever accidents occur when they allow another person to drive their car.
+If the driver happens to be during their employment on duty working for their company, the employer may also be held responsible for the actions of that employee while they are working.

 What Should I Do if I Was Involved in a Motorcycle Accident Without a Helmet?

-Although in New York State that’s quite rare because it’s against the law and it’s obvious to any police officer that you might pass, some states don’t have that same law.
-If, in fact, you’re ever involved in an accident like that, you do have a right to compensation if it’s somebody else’s fault for causing the accident.
+Although in New York State it’s against the law to ride without a helmet and it’s obvious to any police officer that you might pass.
+If you’re ever involved in an accident like that, you do have a right to compensation if it’s somebody else’s fault for causing the accident.
 The difference is going to involve the extent of the damages you’re entitled to, especially if wearing the helmet would have prevented those injuries.

 For example, if you broke your leg, then you are entitled to full compensation because wearing a helmet didn’t come into play at all regarding that injury.
 However, claiming head trauma or a traumatic brain injury will be much more challenging because the defense will be able to argue that your defenses would have been less or not occurred if you had worn your helmet.